-Objection Name Is it direct care use only?
-Who can see it?
-Is What does it mean if I opt How do I get more information?

-("opt-out") my personal data sold? out?
-How do I opt in / opt out?

 London Care Yes, direct care only.
-All uses are direct care For you There is a detailed information page at
+All uses are direct For you There is a detailed information page at

-Record and restricted to the London area.
+Record care and restricted to the London area.
 People providing care to

-you may not have the https://nclhealthandcare.org.uk/our-working-
+you may not have the

-(Local Shared It is available to health and care practitioners latest information.
-You will areas/using-digital-technology-to-improve-health-and-
+(Local Shared It is available to health and care latest information.
+You areas/using-digital-technology-to-improve-health-

-Care Record - involved in your direct care in the London probably have to answer care/london-care-record-and-healtheintent-systems-
+Care Record - practitioners involved in your direct care will probably have to and-care/london-care-record-and-healtheintent-

-HIE/HEI) area. repeated questions, and there is a risk of harm to privacy-notice/
+HIE/HEI) in the London area. answer repeated systems-privacy-notice/

+questions, and there is a

-Because it is direct care only, we will never you because local Your GP surgery also has copies of the information in
+Because it is direct care only, we will risk of harm to you Your GP surgery also has copies of the information in

-sell your personal information information (e.g. at a multiple languages.
+never sell your personal information because local information multiple languages.

-hospital) may be out of
+(e.g. at a hospital) may be

-date.
-You may be at risk if The form to exercise your choice is provided as part of
+out of date.
+You may be at The form to exercise your choice is provided as part

-treated in an emergency the detailed information.
+risk if treated in an of the detailed information.

+emergency situation and

-situation and are unable to
+are unable to provide

-provide information.
-Note that if you opt out data that does not identify you can still be used, e.g. number of patients in an area.
+information. can still be used, e.g. number of patients in an area.

-For care in my area
+For care in my area [EMIS Codes are not used as the data is held centrally]

-We will be less able to join [EMIS Codes are not used as the data is held centrally]
+We will be less able to [Livits codes are not used as the data is held centrally]

-up your services and it will
+join up your services and

-make it more difficult, and
+it will make it more

+difficult, and expensive,

-expensive, to provide some
+to provide some care to

-care to you.
-Where health
+you.
+Where health and

-and care initiatives are
+care initiatives are taking

-taking place outside your
+place outside your GP,

-GP, you may not be
+you may not be included

-included as your record will
+as your record will not be

-not be visible.
+visible.

 For the NHS

-The extra cost may impact
+The extra cost may

-the wider NHS.
+impact the wider NHS.

-Objection Name ("opt-out") Is it direct care use only?
+Objection Name ("opt- out") Is it direct care use only?
 Who can see it?
 Is my personal data sold?
 What does it mean if I opt out?
 How do I get more information?
 How do I opt in / opt out?
 North Central London Integrated Care System Secondary Data Use Not direct care; this is use for planning of services, review of deliveries and other purposes involving population health.
-For you You won't be represented in statistics and planning.
+You won't be represented in statistics and planning.
 This is unlikely to impact you individually, but if enough people with similar needs to yours opt-out, services may not represent your needs.
 For care in my area We will be less able plan services in a way that meets all the needs in the area.
 For the NHS The extra cost may impact the wider NHS.
-There is a detailed information page and opt-out form at https://nclhealthandcare.org.uk/your-health-and-care-data-can-help-improve-services/